jnaglick/hnsm/README.md

 ## TODO

-- use tsconfig-paths (specifically in inf package because it doesnt use webpack)
-- better use of extends in tsconfig. web-client one is mostly a copy+paste of base one
 - cant use lerna hoist because some package (i forget which) doesnt respect node_modules recursive lookup (wont fix?)